Home Car Shopping Best Hyundai Santa Fe Years to Buy Used

 Used Hyundai Santa Fe Quick Facts

-• The best used Hyundai Sante Fe would be the newest one with the least miles, but if your budget doesn’t allow it, we’d opt for one of the fourth-generation Santa Fe that runs from 2019-2023.
+• The best used Hyundai Santa Fe is the newest one with the fewest miles, but if your budget doesn’t allow that, we’d opt for a fourth-generation Santa Fe that ran from 2019-2023.
 The Sante Fe has one of the longest standard warranties in the business.

-• Hyundai started building the Santa Fe in its Montgomery, Alabama, plant in 2006.
+• Hyundai started building the Santa Fe in 2006 at its plant in Montgomery, Alabama.

 Which Is the Best Model-Year Used Hyundai Santa Fe?